genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 - **Getty vs. Stability AI:** Ongoing legal battles over the use of copyrighted images in training AI models highlight the unresolved issues of AI and IP.
 - **US Copyright Office Rulings:** Recent decisions have denied copyright for purely AI-generated works, forcing companies to include significant human input to claim ownership.

----

-## 10. Governance, Policy & Ethics
+## 11. Governance, Policy & Ethics

 **Scope:** The societal rules, regulations, ethical principles, and governance mechanisms necessary to ensure that AI is deployed safely and responsibly.

 ### AI Policy & Regulation
 **Description:**
-Governments worldwide are developing policies and legal frameworks to manage AI’s growth.
+Governments worldwide are developing policies and legal frameworks to manage AI's growth.
 This includes regulations aimed at ensuring safety, transparency, and accountability.

 **Opportunities:**
 Proactive regulation can foster trust and guide ethical AI development.
-International agreements (like the EU’s AI Act) set standards that protect consumers and encourage responsible innovation.
+International agreements (like the EU's AI Act) set standards that protect consumers and encourage responsible innovation.

 **Threats:**
 Regulatory lag may allow harmful AI practices to proliferate, and overly stringent regulations could stifle innovation.
 There is also the risk of fragmented policies that make it difficult for global companies to comply consistently.